Find your Dream Job

 Master Your Elevator Speech: A Step-by-Step Guide

 If you’ve been job hunting for any length of time, you’ve probably heard of the “elevator speech“.
 If not, your first question may be, “What is an elevator speech?
-An elevator speech (sometimes called an elevator pitch) is a very short and focused commentary to help you make the most of every first impression.
+An elevator speech (sometimes called an elevator pitch) is a brief, focused statement that helps you make the most of every first impression.
 An elevator speech gives you a prepared and practiced quick presentation to people (whether in an elevator or not!) about who you are, what you do, and why they would want to hire you.

-In effect, your elevator speech is your short marketing speech (your job search objectives) and can be used in a variety of situations such as cold calls, job fairs, meeting someone at a networking event, and yes, even an elevator!
+In effect, your elevator speech is your short marketing speech (your job search objectives).
+It can be used in a variety of situations, such as cold calls, job fairs, meeting someone at a networking event, and, yes, even an elevator!

-Having and using an elevator speech helps lead to quicker and stronger connections with whomever you are trying to connect with.
-It gives you an opportunity to describe who you are and what opportunities interest you.
-If the person you are giving your “pitch to” is a hiring manager or Recruiter, it could lead to an interview,
+Having and using an elevator speech helps you make quicker, stronger connections with whoever you are trying to connect with.
+It allows you to describe who you are and what opportunities interest you.
+If the person you are giving your “pitch to” is a hiring manager or recruiter, it could lead to an interview.

 Additionally, having a prepared pitch will help you stand out and show that you are focused on your career.
 This can be very helpful at social events and business events.
 Having a short, concise personal elevator speech will help you make a great impression.